Designing Effective NHS Care Pathways: From Referral to Outcome

 MDT Working Within Pathways

 Multi-disciplinary working is central to NHS pathway delivery.
 However, MDTs only add value when roles and decision rights are clear.
+A pathway should define what the MDT is for, which cases need collective review, how decisions are recorded and what happens if there is disagreement or unresolved risk.

 Effective MDT pathways specify: